Approximate optimality and the risk/reward tradeoff in a class of bandit problems: Abstract

 \section{Abstract}

-This paper studies a multi-armed bandit problem where payoff distributions are known but where the riskiness of payoffs matters.
+This paper studies a sequential decision problem where payoff distributions are known and where the riskiness of payoffs matters.
+Equivalently, it studies sequential choice from a repeated set of independent lotteries.
 The decision-maker is assumed to pursue strategies that are approximately optimal for large horizons.
-By exploiting the tractability afforded by asymptotics, analytical results regarding the risk/reward tradeoff are derived.
-The key technical tool is a new central limit theorem.
+By exploiting the tractability afforded by asymptotics, conditions are derived characterizing when specialization in one action or lottery throughout is asymptotically optimal and when optimality requires intertemporal diversification.
+The key is the constancy or variability of risk attitude, that is, the decision-maker's risk/reward tradeoff.